Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 The successes of the Blue Coat School in sporting competitions have been, over recent years, many and great.
 It is almost unknown for Blue Coat football and basketball teams not to figure in local and regional finals – generally in the role of outright winners!

 Moreover, football and basketball teams have on several occasions returned triumphant with National trophies.
 The dedication and expertise of our teachers ensures that we have highly skilled and ambitious teams at all age levels in football, basketball, cricket and athletics, and are now seeing success in our hockey, netball and cross-country teams to the same standard.

 The Aim of the Physics Department is two-fold.
 Firstly and most importantly to develop appreciation and understanding of the physical principles which both underpin and power the physical universe, from the most minute particles to the largest things which exist.
 Secondly to prepare students effectively to apply this understanding to achieve exam results at the highest grades.
-A range of teaching methods is employed, from the traditional to the innovative, all designed to introduce the key concepts of physics, and develop a critical and rigorously analytical approach to the study of the physical world.
-We value highly the academic standards our students achieve and so, unusually, all of the students are taught Physics from Year 7 to Year 13 by specialist Physics teachers only.
+A range of teaching methods is employed, from the traditional to the innovative, all designed to introduce the key concepts of Physics, and develop a critical and rigorously analytical approach to the study of the physical world.
+We value highly the academic standards our students achieve and so, all of the students are taught Physics from Year 7 to Year 13, in separate Physics lessons by a dedicated physics teacher.

 Key Stage 3

 In common with other subjects the Key Stage three program of study is completed in years Seven and Eight.
 Following the Activate programme of study students meet, at a relatively basic level, all of the major branches of classical physics.
 They develop their understanding and knowledge of heat, light, electricity and magnetism, the effect of forces, and the position of the Earth in the universe.
 Students are thus enabled to acquire a primary knowledge of a wide range of physical phenomena, and develop the techniques and skills necessary to investigate them systematically.

 Key Stage 4